-If you have a Nest Thermostat you probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear no more!

-For complete instructions, please visit Nest Support page.
+For more detailed instructions, please visit Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to rectify the glitch and get it up and going again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to rectify the glitch and get it up and running again.

 - the thermostat notifies you that the battery is low and it needs to shut itself down